marmelab/react-admin/docs/Configurable.md

 `<Configurable>` creates a context for the `preferenceKey`, so that both the child component and the editor can access it.

-The editor commponent lets users edit the preferences for the configurable compoonent.
+The editor commponent lets users edit the preferences for the configurable component.
 It does so using the `usePreference` hook, which is a namespaced version of [the `useStore` hook](./useStore.md) for the current `preferenceKey`:

 ```jsx
 import { usePreference } from 'react-admin';